prisma/prisma/docs/tutorial.md

 ```
 hello-prisma2
 └── prisma
-    └── project.prisma
+    └── schema.prisma
 ```

-> **Note**: If you were using **SQLite**, make sure that you deleted all files that were generated initially and only keep the `prisma/project.prisma` file!
+> **Note**: If you were using **SQLite**, make sure that you deleted all files that were generated initially and only keep the `prisma/schema.prisma` file!

-`project.prisma` is your [Prisma schema file](./prisma-schema-file.md).
+`schema.prisma` is your [Prisma schema file](./prisma-schema-file.md).
 It generally contains three important elements for your project:

 - Data sources (here, that's your PostgreSQL database)
 - Generators (you'll add this soon)
 - [Data model definition](./data-modeling.md#data-model-definition)  (you'll add this soon)

-> **Note**: The schema file is typically called `schema.prisma` (not `project.prisma`).
-In the future, the CLI will also output schema files that are named according to this convention.
-This has been reported as an issue [here](https://github.com/prisma/prisma2/issues/36) and will be fixed very soon.

 Your Prisma schema file currently has the following contents: